-As of December 31, 2023, the positive and negative fair value of derivatives held by the Group, excluding the associated company put option referred to below, amounted to SAR 572 million and SAR 25 million, respectively (2022: SAR 614 million and SAR 47 million, respectively).
+As of December 31, 2024, the positive and negative fair value of derivatives held by the Group, excluding the associated company put option referred to below, amounted to SAR 343 million and SAR 59 million, respectively (2023: SAR 572 million and SAR 25 million, respectively).
+These derivatives are valued at fair value with any fair value adjustments being presented in profit or loss.

 The Group has entered into various derivative transactions, including commission rate and cross currency swaps, forward foreign exchange and commodity contracts, commission rate futures and options and currency and commodity options.
-Swaps, forwards and options derivative contracts are over the counter (OTC) derivatives that are not traded in active markets and hence the valuation of these contracts is subjective as it takes into account a number of assumptions which often involves the exercise of judgement by management and model calibrations, including adjustments to the counterparty's own credit risk.
+Swaps, forwards and options derivative contracts are over the counter (OTC) derivatives that are not traded in active markets and hence the valuation of these contracts is subjective as it takes into account a number of assumptions which often involves the exercise of judgement by management and model including adjustments calibrations, the counterparty's own credit risk.